 By The Mentor (a.k.a.
-Loyd Blankenship
+Loyd Blankenship) Written on January 8, 1986

 Another one got caught today, it's all over the papers.
 "Teenager Arrested in Computer Crime Scandal", "Hacker Arrested after Bank Tampering"...

 Damn kids.
 They're all alike.